openshift-helm-charts/charts/docs/README.md

 If there is an issue, a comment with details will appear in the pull request.
 At the bottom of the page, you will also see a box with a heading like this:
-"Some checks were not successful".
-And below that, two checks are marked with the "required" label to merge the PR automatically:
+"Some checks were not successful" or "All checks have failed".
+And below that, checks are marked with the "required" label to merge the PR automatically:

-1. Sanity Check / sanity-check (pull_request_target)
+> CI / Chart Certification (pull_request_target)            [Details](#)
-2. Build and Verify / build-and-verify (pull_request)

-The first one, Sanity Check, fails if the pull request contains changes not related to any chart.
+The first part of Chart Certification (Sanity Check) fails if the pull request contains changes not related to any chart.
 This check performs using the script already part of the upstream repository.
 That way, it will ensure the pull request author is not modifying the verification scripts themselves.
+Sanity check also ensures the chart version submitted is not already released earlier.
+The job will fail if any sanity checks fail.

-The second job, Build and Verify, runs within an unprivileged environment (for [security reasons][unprivileged-environment]) and performs all the necessary checks to merge the pull request.
-The following sections explain various errors produced by the Build and Verify job.
+The second part of Chart Certification (Verify PR) performs all the necessary checks to merge the pull request.
+The following sections explain various errors produced by the Verify PR.

-*Note*: Please ignore other infra jobs like Enable Auto Merge, Check labels, etc.
+The third part of Chart Certification makes the chart release and update `index.yaml` in the repository.

 ### Error when submitting files not part of any chart